 Inis Oírr is the smallest and most eastern of the Aran Islands.
 Less than 3 square kilometres in size, Inis Oírr is a walker’s paradise - with little motor pollution, breath-taking scenery, and spectacular flora that is unique to the island and the Burren area.
 The main village is right next to an unspoiled white sandy beach which is encompassed by a small hill and overlooked by the ruin of a castle and fort.

 The sailing time to Inis Oírr is 55 minutes.
-Check out our sailing times for Inis Oírr here.
+Check out our sailing times to Inis Oírr.

 Download a map of Inis Oírr HERE